julianhyde/share/blog/_drafts/sql-flaws.md

 FROM hr.depts
 {% endhighlight %}

+You might think that the following would work:

+{% highlight sql %}
+SELECT dept.deptno, (SELECT * FROM hr.emps) AS emps
+FROM hr.depts
+{% endhighlight %}

+It is valid

-The magic is reversible; you can convert a collection-valued column into a table expression using `UNNEST`.
+There is magic to go in the other direction as well; you can convert a collection-valued column into a table expression using `UNNEST`.
 For example, if the `depts` table has a `printers` field, you can write

 {% highlight sql %}
 SELECT dept.deptno, printer.manufacturer